FranciscoOssian/gemkt/README.md

+# Gemkt
-Gemkt is a email marketing generator.
+a email marketing generator.

-type node . help to see the lite doc of tha gemkt
+type ```node . help``` to see the lite doc of the gemkt

+# Project struct to run the library

+-|htmls
+----|build
+---------|index.html
+----|out.html
+----|template.html
+----|anotherTemplate.html
+----images
+-|data.json
+-|gemkt.config.js

 # GEMKT function